 Those addicted to heroin may show some distinct physical and behavioral signs of their out of control drug use.
-When you notice these symptoms in yourself or someone you know, utilizing a heroin rehab center can be life saving.
+When you notice these symptoms in yourself or someone you know, attending a substance abuse treatment center can be life saving.

 The signs of addiction include: